hijkzzz/alpha-zero-gomoku/README.md

 A multi-threaded implementation of AlphaZero

 ## Features
-* parallel MCTS with virtual loss/libtorch
+* parallel MCTS with virtual loss/libtorch(Tree Parallelization and Root Parallelization)
 * Gomoku and MCTS are written in C++
 * swig wrap python extension